radhikabhong/Image_Processing_Using_GraphCut_Algorithm/README.md

 * For overlapped images we need to implement the graphcut algorithm on the overlapped pixels for smoothening the edges of the patch.
 * We represent this overlapped region in the form of graph and run edmonds karp minimum cut algorithm over it to ensure these smooth edges and this minimum cut is treated as the boundary for the inclusion of pixels from the overlapped images.
 * This process is repeated until we reach the maximum dimensions of the output image.
+* The boundary for the inclusion of pixels from the overlapped images is set by this minimum cut.
+* We repeat this process until the final image's dimensions are maxed out.

 ## Project Implementation
 ### Ford-Fulkerson Algorithm